Cornflakes1009/iOSExamples/README.md

 ## ScrumDinger
-The first tutorial from Apple's App Dev Tutorials. https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger
+The first tutorial from Apple's App Dev Tutorials.
+This contains several projects inside of the repo.
+This is due to Apple providing starter projects with data to download.
+Things such as dummy data to populate the previews. https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger